nielsadb/df_mode.vim/README.md

     """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Note: I find 5 groups to be more than enough.
 You can change the range if you feel you need more/less.

+## Settings Description

+For now, refer to the source file.
+The settings are documented first thing in the file.

 ## TODO